duckdb/duckdb-web/docs/guides/python/execute_sql.md

 ---
 layout: docu
-title: Execute SQL
+title: Executing SQL in Python
 ---

-SQL queries can be executed using the `duckdb.sql` command.
+SQL queries can be executed using the `duckdb.sql` function.

 ```python
 import duckdb